Next: Degeneracy

 ket

-such that Eq.
-(60) is satisfied because of the more general
+, such that Equation (60) is satisfied, because of the more general

 property (21) of the norm.
-This property depends on the particular correspondence
+This property depends on the previously adopted correspondence

 dual bra space.